-Interest or other investment income derived from the Covered Bonds and capital gains realised with the transfer of the Covered Bonds by legal persons resident for tax purposes in Portugal and by non-resident legal persons with a permanent establishment in Portugal to which the income or gains are attributable are included in their taxable profits and are subject to corporate tax at 21% or 17% on the first EUR 15,000 in the case of small and medium-sized enterprises and may be subject to a municipal surcharge ("derrama municipal") of up to 1.5%.
-A state surcharge ("derrama estadual") also applies at 3% on taxable profits in excess of EUR 1,500,000 up to EUR 7,500,000, at 5% on taxable profits in excess of EUR 35,000,000 and at 9% on taxable profits in excess of EUR 35,000,000.
+Interest or other investment income derived from the Covered Bonds and capital gains realised with the transfer of the Covered Bonds by legal persons resident for tax purposes in Portugal and by non-resident legal persons with a permanent establishment in Portugal to which the income or gains are attributable are included in their taxable profits and are subject to corporate tax at 21% or 17% on the first EUR 25,000 in the case of small and medium-sized enterprises and may be subject to a municipal surcharge ("derrama municipal") of up to 1.5%.
+A state surcharge ("derrama estadual") also applies at 3% on taxable profits in excess of EUR 1,500,000 up to EUR 7,500,000, at 5% on taxable profits in excess of EUR 35,000,000.